-The Metropolitan Water District (MWD) announced that the turf rebate program will be offered starting in July and accept up to $50 million in applications annually.
+The Metropolitan Water District (MWD) announced that the turf rebate program will be offered starting July 1, 2018 and accept up to $50 million in applications annually.
 This program was very popular during the drought with over 160 million square feet of grass removed which saved enough water to serve about 64,000 households annually.
 The turf program ended in 2015.
 Because the turf rebates were so popular and MWD continued to get multiple requests, the program is back!
 New criteria include:

 • Up to $1/square feet

 • Sustainable landscape required

 • Minimum plant coverage

 • No synthetic turf

 Homeowners must remove turf from their front lawns first.
 If the front lawn turf has already been eliminated, then the homeowner can do the side and backyard.
 Online landscaping classes for the public can be found at www.bewaterwise.com.